hypo69/hypo/pytest/gemini - set 1/en/fast_api/html/process_data.md

 ```

 Remember to replace the example `main.py` with your actual `main.py` code.
 The test cases can be extended to cover specific error conditions and edge cases that are relevant to the function's implementation.
-This demonstrates how to write more specific and comprehensive tests for the function when its implementation becomes available.
+This demonStartes how to write more specific and comprehensive tests for the function when its implementation becomes available.

 Crucially, the tests now correctly use `pytest.raises` for type checking and other expected exceptions.
 This significantly improves the test's effectiveness.
 Remember to adapt these tests to your specific function's expected behavior.